odradev/odradev.github.io/docusaurus/docs/tutorials/ownable.md

 In this tutorial, we will write a simple module that allows us to set its owner.
 Later, it can be reused to limit access to the contract's critical features.

 ## Framework features
-A module we will write in a minute, will help you master the following Odra features:
+A module we will write in a minute, will help you master a few Odra features:

-* Storage - storing a single value.
+* storing a single value,
-* Constructors.
-* Events.
+* defining constructors,
-* Error handling.
+* error handling,
-* Testing - basic assertions, events assertions, errors assertions.
+* defining and emitting `events`.
+* registering a contact in a test environment,
+* interactions with the test environment,
+* assertions (value, events, errors assertions).

 ## Code